drupalprojects/mutual_credit/README.txt

 Nonetheless, be warned; many lessons have already been learned about currency design and the process of encouraging communities to adopt them.
 Fools rush in where angels fear to tread!
 A badly managed money system can cause people to lose out and create bad feeling and resistance to future innovation.

-Where defaults have been appropriate, the timebanking model has been preferred

 ***********************
 **  BASIC SETUP   **